Man shot and killed after argument in West Garfield Park

 A man was shot and killed after an argument Sunday morning in West Garfield Park on the West Side.

 He was pronounced dead at the scene, police said.
-His name hasn’t been released yet.
+The Cook County medical examiner’s office ruled his death a homicide.

 No one was in custody.